-If you are planning to visit areas out of the main cities – for example The Galilee, Golan, Negev and especially if you have a family or group to move then a car is definitely more convenient.
-If you want to see things and stay in sort of out of the way places (villages and zimmers) then a car becomes almost essential – it will just be too inconvenient and time consuming to get around by public transport.
-On the good side driving in Israel is reasonably convenient although it does have some local quirks and customs.
+If you are planning to visit areas out of the main cities – for example The Galilee, Golan, Negev and especially if you have a family or group to move, then a car is definitely more practical and convenient.
+If you want to see things and stay in sort of out of the way places (such as villages and zimmers) then a car becomes almost essential – it will just be too inconvenient and time consuming to get around by public transport.
+On the good side, driving in Israel is reasonably convenient although it does have some local quirks and customs.

 For foreign tourists in Israel, they give out some reasons why they chose to rent a hire car.
 Some would complain that while public transportation can get them to pretty much any location in the country, it is sometimes (or often) slow.
 For example — they’ll have to wait for a train (or a bus) to arrive.
 Once they get aboard, they might find that the line has so many stops before it would take them to their destination.
 Because of these stops, traveling by train or bus would take about two to three times longer than traveling in a car.
 That’s why it makes sense to rent a hire car so that people would be able to spend more time sightseeing (or any other tourist-y activities) without having wasted long hours of waiting at the bus stop queues and line stops.